 Humedales (Wetlands) located on the south of Isabela, outside of Port of Villamil, it is a series of lagoons, swamps and mangrooves known for their migrant bird populations.
 The Wetlands site is made up of a complex of trails that include the following sites: Cerro Orchilla, a lookout which you can access via a staircase; from this site you can see the bay and the town of Puerto Villamil, Sierra Negra Volcano, the Cerro Azul Volcano, islets and rocks.
 These sites form spectacular scenery.

 Breeding Center Arnaldo Tupiza is where giant tortoises are reared on Isabela.
 It is located 1.5 kilometers from Pto.
 Villamil, this important center has a captive breeding program for tortoises from the populations of southern Isabela.
 Here you can learn about the processes of reproduction and breeding.
-In total there are 330 tortoises between juveniles and adults.
+In total there are about 300 tortoises of all size between juveniles and adults.
+Isabela Island is the only island in the world which has 5 different species of these giant reptiles.

 Las Tintoreras is a small bay on an islet, located 5 minutes on a dinghy ride from Port of Villamil, which permits the visitor to observe the White tipped shark.
 There is a colony of skarks that can often be seen resting in the lava canal.
 In addition to the sharks there are sea lions, sea turtles, marine iguanas, and rays in the beautiful, calm turquoise waters.
 Volcano Alcedo is one of the five shield volcanoes that form Albemarle Island the famous "Geyser" or hot steam fumarole will be reached, while all around are Galapagos giant tortoises of the Alcedo race.

 Nearby hundreds of marine iguanas can be observed, as 'Las Tintoreras' is one of their main breeding sites.
 On the nearby sandy beaches, sea lions play and relax in the sun.
 This is one of Isabela's most beautiful visitor sites.